Glossary of technical writing terms

 compiled HTML Help (CHM help)

-A proprietary help system from Microsoft.
-Also known as CHM help, because of the file name extension.
-Compiled HTML Help is based on HTML.
+Compiled HTML Help is a proprietary help system from Microsoft.
+Compiled HTML Help is also known as CHM help, because of the file name extension.
+Compiled HTML Help uses HTML.

 computer-based training (CBT)